vjardimb/algo-trading/docs/VenvInJupyter.md

 # Using a Virtual Environment in a Jupyter Notebook

-Although jupyter can directly identify your venv when changing the jupyter kernel, prior steps are still needed in order to properly use the python packages installed in it.
+Although jupyter can directly identify your venv when changing the Jupyter kernel, prior steps are still needed in order to properly use the python packages installed in it.

 As shown in the requeriments.txt file, the ipykernel needs to be included in your venv.
-If you don't have, do:
+If it's not, do:

 ```bash
 pip install ipykernel==6.29.4
 ```

-Next you can add your virtual environment to Jupyter by typing:
+Next you need to add your virtual environment to Jupyter by typing:

 ```bash
 python -m ipykernel install --user --name=<venv-name>